Generic name: bismuth subsalicylate [ BIZ-muth-sub-sa-LISS-i-late ]

 Pink Bismuth may also be used for purposes not listed in this medication guide.

-You should not use Pink Bismuth if you have a stomach ulcer, a recent history of stomach or intestinal bleeding, or if you are allergic to salicylates such as aspirin, Doan's Extra Strength, Salflex, Tricosal, and others.
+You should not use Pink Bismuth if you have bleeding problems, a stomach ulcer, blood in your stools, or if you are allergic to aspirin or other salicylates.

 Before taking this medicine